You ever finish a large meal, but you’re still feeling hungry after eating?

 Satiety is a sensation that stops hunger.
 It’s the feeling we have when we’ve eaten enough.

-You know it as a satisfaction that you’ve consumed enough food to not feel shaky, irritable or “hollow in your gut.”
+You know it as the satisfaction that you’ve consumed enough food to not feel shaky, irritable or “hollow in your gut.”

 Thus, if you’re still feeling hungry after eating, you are NOT satiated.